 What this Means for You

 To summarize, any scalp inflammation, regardless of its causes, exacerbates hair loss.
 This is where using your laser hair helmet comes in, since laser hair therapy has been proven to decrease inflammation.
-To fight off this inflammation, and increase the efficiency of your laser hair loss treatment sessions, it is thus crucial to incorporate a shampoo regimen that addresses all inflammation and fungus issues properly when purchasing the Theradome LH80 PRO.
+In order to fight off this inflammation, and increase the efficiency of your laser hair loss treatment sessions, it is thus crucial to incorporate a shampoo regimen that addresses all inflammation and fungus issues properly when purchasing the Theradome LH80 PRO.